projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 After handling each entry, virtual ACPI tables are present in User VM memory.

-For passthrough dev in User VM, we may need to add some ACPI description in virtual DSDT table.
-There is one hook (passthrough_write_dsdt) in ``hw/pci/passthrough.c`` for this.
-The following source code, shows calls different functions to add different contents for each vendor and device id:
+For passthrough devices in the User VM, we may need to add some ACPI description in the virtual DSDT table.
+There is one hook (``passthrough_write_dsdt``) in ``hw/pci/passthrough.c`` for this.
+The following source code calls different functions to add different contents for each vendor and device id: